 One of the many differences between men and women is that men have a prostate, while women do not.
-The prostate is a walnut-sized gland located in front of the rectum, between the bladder and the penis.
+The prostate is a walnut-sized gland in front of the rectum, between the bladder and the penis.
 It surrounds the urethra, the tube that carries urine from the bladder to outside the body.
-The main function of the prostate is to produce semen, which helps transport sperm during ejaculation.
+The prostate’s primary function is to produce semen, which helps transport sperm during ejaculation.
 As a male, keeping the prostate in good health is very important for your overall health.

 Problems With The Prostate

 The most common prostate problems are prostatitis (inflammation of the prostate), benign prostatic hyperplasia (enlarged prostate), and cancer.
 Symptoms may include difficulty starting or stopping urination, a weak urine stream, dribbling after urination, pain in the lower back and genital area, blood in the urine or semen, painful ejaculation, and feeling like you cannot empty your bladder completely.

 Out of all the problems you can have with your prostate, cancer can be life-threatening.
 When you maintain prostate health, you are also lowering your risk for prostate cancer.

 Below are several tips on how to keep your prostate healthy.